Endeavour Silver - Selling The News Today

 - Silver equivalent production was 1.9 million oz (at a 70:1 silver: gold ratio)

-And now for Q2:
+And, now for Q2:

-Production Highlights for Second Quarter, 2017 (Compared to Second Quarter, 2016)
+Production Highlights for Second Quarter 2017 (Compared to Second Quarter 2016)

 - Silver production decreased 26% to 1,143,788 oz